 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
 The Corporation has a Governance Committee, consisting of independent governors, one staff governor and the Principal, which is responsible for advising the Corporation on the appointment of Governors.
-This Committee was strengthened in 2021/22 to include representatives from each Committee to support recruitment, skills and training discussions.
+In 2021/2022 a decision was made to strengthen the Committee membership, to include senior representatives from each Committee (Committee Chair or someone nominated by the Committee Chair to represent them) to support recruitment, skills and training discussions.
 The Corporation is responsible for ensuring that appropriate training is provided as required.
 The Corporation approves an annual training plan, taking into account the skills audit outcomes, member needs, Quality Improvement Plan objectives and external factors including sector changes.

-The Corporation has approved procedures for the nomination and election of staff, parent and student governors which the Clerk administers in the event of a vacancy or a forthcoming vacancy.
-Subject to the Clerk receiving more than one nomination, elections are held for staff, parent and student governors.
+The Corporation has approved procedures for the nomination and election of staff, parent and student governors which the Director of Governance and Compliance administers in the event of a vacancy or a forthcoming vacancy.
+Subject to the Director of Governance and Compliance receiving more than one nomination, elections are held for staff, parent and student governors.

 Members of the Corporation are appointed for a term of office not exceeding four years, although they are eligible for re-appointment at the end of that term.
 The Standing Orders were amended in July 2021 to limit the number of terms of office to two four-year terms, with extensions only permissible in exceptional circumstances.
+This is kept under review, with a formal risk rated succession plan introduced in 2023/2024 to further support with this.